 In this case, Tim Sherrat’s website ‘The Real Face of White Australia’, which uses facial detection scripts to present identity cards of Asian immigrants to Australia that were buried somewhere in the depths of the National Archives of Australia.
 The code is open source and available for reuse on Github, so anyone can use it to find out how it was done, and create similar websites.
 The project is part of a broader project Tim is working on with historian Kate Bagnall.
 We’re developing a strong trans-Tasman digital humanities community, through the Australasian Association for Digital Humanities.
 Tim attended last year’s National Digital Forum in Wellington, and will be at Sydney Shep’s inaugural Digital History Workshop at Vic at the end of the month.

 Paul Millar and I are working on a project to archive digital content related to the Canterbury earthquakes, called UC CEISMIC.
 It needs to be characterised as an ‘advanced digital humanities’ project, in that it is too big for even a doctoral project.
 That being said, we don’t have the standards in place to assess it properly even if someone did present us with a similar idea for a doctorate (it would need to be accompanied by an analytical thesis), and it’s uncertain whether it will contribute in any tangible way to my or Paul’s PBRF portfolios for the same reason.
 I need to start producing some research outputs about the project this year to ensure this happens one way or another.

 5. Supervise an Honours thesis

-Last year I helped Paul supervise Donelle McKinley’s excellent Honours thesis on crowd-sourcing techniques used at the New York Public Library.
+Last year I helped Paul supervise Donelle McKinley’s excellent Honours thesis on crowd-sourcing techniques used at the New York Public influences.